luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 * `courses_df.write.mode(saveMode).format('file_format').save(path_to_folder)`
 * `courses_df.write.format('file_format').save(path_to_folder, mode=saveMode)`

-Remember that there 2 important modes to write (overwrite and append)
+Remember that there 2 important modes to write (overwrite and append) ... there are more (ignore, errorifexists)

 ### You may notice a `coalesce` on every write...

-- `coalesce` is used to reduced number of partitions to deal with as part of downstream processing
+- `coalesce` is used to reduced number of partitions to deal with as part of downstream processing (with this, we avoid shuffling)
-- `repartition` is used to *reshuffle* the data to **higher or lower number of partitions**
+- `repartition` is used to make a *fully shuffle*, the data to **higher or lower number of partitions**

 #### Some useful things (with `coalesce`)
 ```python